dilaysevahil/temporal-symptom-network-practice/README.md

 This repository contains an independent methods practice project implementing multilevel temporal symptom networks using the `mlVAR` package.
 It demonstrates estimation of temporal, contemporaneous, and between-subjects networks on simulated EMA-style data, along with centrality analysis and single-subject idiographic networks.

 ### What the script does
-- Simulates realistic EMA data with a known true network structure
+- Simulates realistic EMA data with a known true network structure (`mlVARsim`)
 - Fits a multilevel VAR model (`mlVAR`)
 - Visualises true vs estimated temporal network
 - Extracts temporal, contemporaneous, and between-subjects networks